Ivo-Balbaert/The_Way_to_Mojo/book/10_Errors, testing, debugging and benchmarking.md

 ### 10.3.2 Test functions
 The test-utilities defined in the previous section are meant to be used in *test functions*.
-* These must be of the def type, because they can raise an error.
+* The def type is most appropriate, because they can raise an error, but fn functions are also allowed.
 * They take no arguments
 * Their name must be like `test_*`, where * is a description of the purpose of the test.
+* Returns either None or a value of type object.
+* Raises an error to indicate test failure.
+* Is defined at the module scope, not as a Mojo struct method.

 Here is an example test function:
 ```py